hoangdieuctu/unit-test/basic-mockito/README.md

 ### Unit Testing ###

-1. Test service layer: UserServiceTest
+**Test service layer: UserServiceTest**

 The test run with MockitoJUnitRunner
 ```
 @RunWith(MockitoJUnitRunner.class)
 ```

-The class need to tested is UserService, so inject mock the service
+The class need to be tested is UserService, so inject mock the service
 ```
 @InjectMocks
 private UserService userService;